 Recreation and Tourism

 Tourism is an important industry for the Memphis economy.
-Attractions along the corridor include the Mississippi riverfront, Beale Street, FedEx Forum, AutoZone Park, and Sun Studios.
+Attractions along or near to the corridor include the Mississippi riverfront, Beale Street, FedEx Forum, AutoZone Park, and Sun Studios.

 III.
 Grant Funds, Sources and Uses of Project Funds